Fr4nsy32/fr4nsy32/README.md

 <h3>👨‍💻 About me:</h3>

-- 🔭 I’m currently working on [MakrShaker](https://www.makrshakr.com/) as a Javascript Developer.
+- 🔭 I’m currently working at [MakrShaker](https://www.makrshakr.com/) as a Javascript Developer.

 - 🌱 Currently working with React, NextJS, and API integrations with front-end applications.